-What are the indications of joint mobilisation?
+What are the indications of joint mobilization?

-1) Pain, muscle guarding and spasm
+1) Pain, muscle guarding, and spasm

 - Neuro-physiological effect–

-Small amplitude oscillatory and distraction movements are used to stimulate the mechanoreceptors that may inhibit transmission of nociceptive stimuli at spinal cord and brain stem level.
+Small amplitude oscillatory and distraction movements are used to stimulate the mechanoreceptors that may inhibit transmission of nociceptive stimuli at the spinal cord and brain stem level.

 - Mechanical effect–

 Small amplitude distraction or gliding movement of a joint is used to cause synovial fluid motion, which in turn brings nutrition to avascular portion.